GeoffAtHome/ScoutBadges/README.md

 * `cd ../PWA`
 * `polymer serve --open`

-(this assumes you have npm and polyercli installed)
+(this assumes you have npm and polymer-cli installed)

 ## To host
 Deploy the contents of the build directory as required.